coldt3ars/poison/README.md

 # poison.py
-Fast tool to search accessible log's files for LFI/RFI vulnerabilities, and automatic escalation to shell all the wordlists and payloads is included
+Fast tool to search accessible log's files for LFI/RFI vulnerabilities written on python3, automatic escalation to RCE/Shell.

+*(all the wordlists and payloads is included)*

 ## Installation:
 ```